 - How to prepare nutritionally for the pre and postoperative period

 - Any required medical tests

 You should also arrange for a ride to and from your surgery, as you will not be able to drive while the anesthesia wears off.
 It is best to have someone stay with you for the first few days after surgery.

-Facelift procedures in Philadelphia at our office are performed on an outpatient basis.
-Under local anesthesia with sedation or general anesthesia, Dr. Wulc creates incisions that can be hidden around and behind the ears and within the hairline to access the underlying structures of the face.
-He may perform the operation using modified traditional methods or endoscopically, as he specializes in minimally-invasive facelift techniques.
+Facelift procedures are performed on an outpatient basis.
+Under local anesthesia with sedation or general anesthesia, we hide incisions around and behind the ears and within the hairline to access the underlying structures of the face.
+We may perform the operation using modified traditional methods or endoscopically, as we specialize in minimally-invasive facelift techniques.

-Extra fat can be excised away or liposuctioned through a thin cannula, and area muscle and fascia may be lifted back into a more youthful position.
-The tissues can be suspended using permanent sutures or other methods during what is known as the SMAS (superficial muscular aponeurotic system) facelift.
-Next, the doctor carefully snips away excess skin.
-Finally, the skin is sutured together to reveal a refreshed appearance.
+Extra fat can be removed or liposuctioned through a thin cannula, and tissue is repositioned to a more youthful location.
+The tissues are sutured during what is known as the SMAS (superficial muscular aponeurotic system) or the deep plane facelift.

-Healthy patients who choose a skilled facelift surgeon in Philadelphia and follow all pre- and post-operative instructions carefully are unlikely to develop serious complications.
-Most patients will experience only minor side effects, such as swelling, bruising, and minor to moderate discomfort during the recovery period.
+Healthy patients who choose a skilled facelift surgeon and follow all pre- and post-operative instructions carefully are unlikely to develop serious complications.
+Most patients might have minor side effects, such as swelling, bruising, and minor to moderate discomfort during the recovery period.

-However, all surgeries carry some risks.
-Occasionally, facelift patients may develop issues such as:
+However, all surgeries carry risk.
+Occasionally, patients may develop issues such as:

 - Anesthesia complications